monklof/deploycron/README.md

 # specify a filenmae
 deploycron(filename="/tmp/youcrontab.tab")

-# or just crontab content
+# or just specify crontab content
 deploycron(content="* * * * * echo hello > /tmp/hello")

 # if you want to overwrite the existing crontab, set `override` to True